How to find the history of a property

 When looking to buy a property, some purchasers choose to conduct a property history search before making an offer.
 While searching for mortgage lenders is a general part of the process, many people do not conduct a property search.
 A property history search can help uncover useful pieces of information, such as whether the house is a historic landmark, whether unpermitted work was done, the chain of previous owners and more.

-• A simple web search on a property listing site should return most of the basic information on a property.
+A simple web search on a property listing site should reveal basic information.

 Historical city maps